exekube/exekube/README.md

 [![Docker Automated build](https://img.shields.io/badge/hub.docker.com-automated-blue.svg?style=flat-square)](https://hub.docker.com/r/ilyasotkov/exekube/)

-Exekube is a modular framework for managing the whole lifecycle of Kubernetes-based projects.
+Exekube is a high-level framework for managing the whole lifecycle of Kubernetes-based projects.
 Exekube takes the modular "Infrastructure as Code" approach to automate the management of both cloud infrastructure and Kubernetes resources using popular open-source tools: HashiCorp Terraform and Helm.

 ---